yeazelm/bottlerocket/variants/README.md

 The [metal-dev](metal-dev/Cargo.toml) variant has useful packages for local development of the OS and is intended to run bare metal.
 It includes tools for troubleshooting as well as Docker for running containers.

-### metal-k8s-1.28: Metal Kubernetes 1.28 node

-The [metal-k8s-1.28](metal-k8s-1.28/Cargo.toml) variant includes the packages needed to run a Kubernetes node on bare metal.
-It supports self-hosted clusters.

-This variant is compatible with Kubernetes 1.28, 1.29, 1.30, and 1.31 clusters.

-### metal-k8s-1.29: Metal Kubernetes 1.28 node

-The [metal-k8s-1.29](metal-k8s-1.29/Cargo.toml) variant includes the packages needed to run a Kubernetes node on bare metal.
-It supports self-hosted clusters.

-This variant is compatible with Kubernetes 1.29, 1.30, 1.31, and 1.32 clusters.

 ### Deprecated variants